Scientific Name

 Description

-Lithops dorotheae is a small succulent with bodies composed of a pair of opposite yellowish-brown leaves with a deep fissure separating them and translucent grey-green windows at the upper surface with red dots and lines.
-The bodies grow up to 1.2 inches (3 cm) tall.
-Flowers are yellow, up to 1.3 inches (3 cm) in diameter, and appear in mid-fall.
+Lithops dorotheae is a dwarf succulent with bodies consisting of two opposite, yellowish-brown leaves with a deep fissure separating them.
+The bodies have translucent, grey-green windows at the upper surface with red dots and lines.
+The bodies can grow up to 1.2 inches (3 cm) tall.

 Hardiness